Ohmarxp/my-portfolio/README.md

 ## Description

 This project is the second challenge assignment for boot camp students.

+This assignment main task was the creation of a portfolio page by putting in practice all skills learned.

 In this project, no starter html or CSS code were provided, everything had to be created from scracth.

 ## Usage